ERP v. CRM: Which Does Your Team Need?

-ERP solutions are great for managing your finances, human resources, project management, and acting as vital data repositories, but they're not so good at customer relations, managing a sales pipeline, or forecasting sales volume.
+An ERP solution is great for managing your finances, human resources, project management, and acting as vital data repositories, but they're not so good at customer relations, managing a sales pipeline, or forecasting sales volume.
 Many businesses quickly realize that a CRM system is the missing link in their toolbox of business processes and software solutions.
-By integrating an ERP system and a CRM solution together, companies can take advantage of all the features of both systems and build automated sales, marketing, and operational flows so that no matter where customers go in the company, their information will always be up-to-date and available for everyone.
+By integrating an ERP system and a CRM solution together, companies can take advantage of all the features of both systems and build automated sales, marketing, and operational flows so that no matter where customer data goes in the company, their information will always be up-to-date and available for everyone.
 Now that’s streamlining operations with efficiency!

 ERP v.
 Project Management

 ERP systems are different from Project Management Software in that the former is a broad system designed to manage the entire enterprise and its related processes, while the latter is more focused on managing individual projects.
 While both are important, too many companies get caught up in using fancy project management tools that don't integrate the entire business.
 Task management is important, it must be aligned with the rest of the business.

 Common ERP system for SMBs include Microsoft Dynamics 365, Oracle NetSuite ERP, and Intacct.
 Each of these ERP system offers features such as real-time financial reporting, product lifecycle management, customer management, inventory tracking, order processing, marketing automation and more.
 With these powerful tools, businesses can trust that their data is secure and reliable while gaining visibility into how their organization operates.

 Choose the ERP Features Unique to Your Business

 Whether you're a professional services company, SaaS firm, or manufacturer, an ERP needs to be tailored to you.
 Do you carry inventory or human capital and capacity?
 Does your financial department need to project future orders, or simply forecast new and repeat business each month?
 All of this dictates what makes sense for you.